A topic from the subject of Electrolysis in Chemistry.

 Procedure:

-1. Fill the glass with water and dissolve a teaspoon of salt into it.
+1. Fill the glass with water and dissolve a small amount of salt into it.
+The salt increases the water's conductivity, allowing for a more efficient electrolysis process.

 Observations: